 - The Old Glory Park

 - Charritos El Charro

 Car is the easiest way to enjoy Boulevard East given it’s several miles long.
 But, visitors can explore by foot if arriving by either NJ Transit bus or NY Waterway ferry to Port Imperial in Weehawken.
 (Stairs up the Palisades are just beyond the Port Imperial ferry terminal.)

 James J. Braddock Park is the perfect place to start your trip.
 This 167-acre park sits on the northern end of Boulevard East, with city views, tennis courts, a dog park, nature trails, and eight miles of walkways.
 The Boulevard also cuts bisects the northern portion of the park, making it easy to hop on and hop off.

 For a quick bite and delicious coffee, head down Boulevard East to Park Café & Eatery, a cozy spot with fresh food available for dine-in or take-away.
-And, to enjoy the best of Boulevard East, we highly recommend take-away, because steps from Park Café you’ll find Donnelly Memorial Park—where city-view benches make for the perfect Boulevard-East picnic.
+We highly recommend take-away, because steps from Park Café you’ll find Donnelly Memorial Park.
+City-view benches make for the perfect Boulevard-East picnic.